rodneyodonnell/rgi/bot_artifacts/cursor_context.md

 - When dealing with test failures, provide detailed explanations and potential fixes based on the error messages.
 - Keep track of any recurring issues or patterns in the codebase to provide more efficient assistance in the future.
 - If additional context is needed, don't hesitate to ask the user for more information to ensure accurate and effective help.

+## User Notes

+This section is for notes requested by the user to be added for future reference or discussion.

+- Reminder: When the user asks to make a note, it should be added here rather than in the code or in the AI's personal observations.